-If we compare (16b) with its echo-question counterpart (16a) He had said who would do what? we see that (16b) involves preposing the first wh-word who and the first auxiliary had, and that this results in a grammatical sentence.
-By contrast, (16c) involves preposing the first wh-word who and the second auxiliary would; (16d) involves preposing the second wh-word what and the first auxiliary had; and (16e) involves preposing the second wh-word what and the second auxiliary would.
-The generalisation which emerges from the data in (16) is that auxiliary inversion preposes the closest auxiliary had (i.e. the one nearest the beginning of the sentence) and likewise wh-fronting preposes the closest wh-expression who.
-The fact that two, quite distinct, different movement operations (auxiliary inversion and wh-movement) are subject to the same locality condition (which requires preposing of the most local - i.e. closest - expression of the relevant type) suggests that one of the principles of Universal Grammar incorporated into the language faculty is a Locality Principle which can be outlined informally as:
+If we compare (6b) with its echo-question counterpart (6a) He had said who would do what? we see that (6b) involves preposing the first wh-word who and the first auxiliary had, and that this results in a grammatical sentence.
+By contrast, (6c) involves preposing the first wh-word who and the second auxiliary would; (6d) involves preposing the second wh-word what and the first auxiliary had; and (6e) involves preposing the second wh-word what and the second auxiliary would.
+The generalisation which emerges from the data in (6) is that auxiliary inversion preposes the closest auxiliary had (i.e. the one nearest the beginning of the sentence in (6a) above) and likewise wh-fronting preposes the closest wh-expression who.
+The fact that two quite distinct different movement operations (auxiliary inversion and wh-movement) are subject to the same locality condition (which requires preposing of the most local expression of the relevant type - i.e. the one nearest the beginning of the sentence) suggests that one of the principles of Universal Grammar incorporated into the language faculty is a Locality Principle which can be outlined informally as:

-(17) Locality Principle
+(7) Locality Principle